What is Place

 "John…Thank you so much for your help and going

 the extra mile on my setup.
-"John was

 extremely helpful in guiding me through the